 Demographics: The overarching findings of the Market Study identify that the CRA population is generally older in age, includes fewer persons per household and contains less households with children (all characteristics of an aging population in general).
 Furthermore, there is almost a 60:40 split in renter occupied housing versus owner-occupied housing.
-By comparison, the Ocala MSA experiences the opposite of the CRA with over 64 percent owner-occupied houses general characteristics of communities and their respective population groups.
+By comparison, the Ocala MSA experiences the opposite of the CRA with over 64 percent owner-occupied households.
+These trends are further supported by the Tapestry Segmentation, provided by ESRI Business Analyst Online, which provides general characteristics of communities and their respective population groups.
 As noted in the Market Study, over 50 percent of the CRA's households are characterized by the "Social Security Set" which includes persons aged 65 and older, lower fixed incomes, lower rent focused housing (Recreation Vehicles, mobile homes and other senior living facilities) and low vehicle ownership.
 By contrast, the "Rustbelt Traditions" Segment are characterized by a mix of married-couple families and singles, living in older, single-family homes, primarily white-collar workforce, and family-oriented.
 Additional Tapestry Segments are further discussed in the Market Study.
 It should be noted that, "Tapestry segmentation descriptions are generalizations based on commonly-observed patterns nationwide and are not meant to represent individual households within a specified area."